Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

 ## ECS Cluster Setup

-As I already mentioned, we need an Application Load Balancer for our ECS cluster.
+For ECS cluster setup first we need to provision an Application Load Balancer.
 ECS services will be automatically registered to this load balancer.
-Also, we would want to allow traffic from this load balancer only to the ECS tasks.
+For security purposes ant follow best practices, we would allow for the running containers to be able to communicate with the load balancer only.
+To achieve this, we will provision our ECS infrastructure as follows:

 ```bash
 # Create a Security Group for the Application Load Balancer